BradJaffke/redfin-sf-food-truck/README.md

 In order to move on:

 1. To Exit the program: Type '0' and then hit the enter key
-2. To Move to the next 10 results: type any other key and then hit the enter key
+2. To Move to the next 10 results: type any other alphanumeric key and then hit the enter key